commands

 -Name

-Optional name to create the certificate.
-Defaults to database name.
+Specifies the name for the certificate.
+Defaults to the database name if not provided.

 Alias